 New Jersey Medical Debt Collection Agency Process

 The statute of limitations in New Jersey is six years.
 That means that hospitals and doctors have six years in which they can sue patients for unpaid medical debt.
 This is a pretty uncommon tactic to take.
 The furthest medical professionals are willing to go is to simply send their unpaid patient medical bills to collections.
-When this happens, medical debt can show up on the patient’s credit report.
+Medical debt can appear on the patient’s credit report when this happens.
 There are no limitations on how long a debt collection agency can pursue someone for unpaid debts.
 Despite popular belief, it does not go away once the statute of limitations has been met.

 Thankfully, New Jersey medical debt collection agencies now have strategic and rigorous processes for reclaiming the medical debt.
 The debt collectors will reach out to patients with outstanding balances via email, phone, or direct mail.
 Like most states, New Jersey medical debt collection agencies are prohibited from harassing patients for payment.